stereobooster/stereobooster.github.io/README.md

  - Use gulp instead of Jekyll
  - Change avatar and design a little bit
  - Add discuss and GA accounts
- - Support for tags, "time to read"
+ - Support for "time to read"
  - List of good technical blogs
  - Special type posts: quote, idea, image
  - Add command line spell checker that understands html/markdown